 Re-read the bulleted list above and think about what skills you already possess, and which ones you need to develop.
 Then create a plan to develop those skills - and act on it.

 Our job as travel writers is all about getting stories published, but misplaced enthusiasm can lead to all manner of problems.
 And taking shortcuts eventually catches up with you.

 A classic travel writing blunder is submitting unedited stories to editors.
 This means submitting a manuscript that is anything less than perfect.

 If you submit an article with errors to a print editor, it will be rejected.
 Maybe the editor will give you an opportunity to rewrite it, maybe not.
 Either way, you haven’t done anything to impress the editor with your writing abilities or laziness.

 And if you submit it to a website, it will usually get published as is - complete with all your spelling and grammar errors -- and your name.
 It’s there for the whole world to see!
 This isn’t the kind of byline you want.

 Always make sure your articles are well written and thoroughly edited before you submit them to an editor.
 This goes for online and print media.

+There's no excuse for this travel writing blunder.
 Use your word processing tools to run a spelling and grammar check.
 Minimize or eliminate passive sentences.
 Re-read and re-write your article until it flows smoothly from beginning to end.

 If you can’t do this (and most beginning writers can’t), employ a professional to help you.
 Your friends and family are the last people you should ask to edit your articles, for obvious reasons.